hyperspacedev/hyperspacedev.github.io/_releases/desktop-beta.md

 layout: release
 description: Hyperspace Desktop is the beta version of our cross-platform client.
 ---
+## 1.1.0-beta5 (March 30, 2020)
+This is a beta release for the upcoming Hyperspace Desktop feature update, v1.1.0.
+This is the final beta release for the v1.1.x series and is intended to reflect the final feature set for the next feature update.
+Developers, administrators, and users can expect this release to be almost identical to the upcoming stable release.

+**What's new:**

+### Additions
+- Adds support for server announcements, available at /announcements or in the `AppLayout`
+- Adds anchor links to Settings subsections such as Appearance (`#sp-appearance`) and Notifications (`#sp-notifications`)
+- Adds quick link to notification settings in Notifications page

+### Changes
+- Updates project dependencies to latest NPM packages
+- Changes default notification behavior from prompting for user notifications on first load to prompting when enabling it in Settings
+- Changes "Enable push notifications" toggle to request browser notifications if not explicitly set

+### Bugfixes
+- Resolves issue where clicking "Full username" directs to old documentation page and 404s (closes #187)

 ## 1.1.0-beta4 (February 28, 2020)
 This is a beta release for the upcoming Hyperspace Desktop feature update, v1.1.0. **Do not use this version for production-ready servers**.